 State Highways are main roads that typically connect major towns or cities and are designed for high speed traffic.
 Highways collect a large volume of traffic with speed limits from 55 to 70 miles per hour.
 The City of Imperial has approximately 3.5 lineal miles of highway within its incorporated City Limits.
-Highway 86, a major four lane Expressway, is located within the City of Imperial but is maintained and managed by the California State Department of Transportation.
+Highway 86, a major four lane Expressway, is located within the City of Imperial and is maintained and managed by the City.
 The State Department of Transportation also controls the State Highway right-of-way.